yxlin/yxlin.github.io/_docs/BUGS/hnormal.md

 start <- list(pstart, lstart, sstart)
 ```

 Next, I set up the structure of the hierarchical model.
-The strcuturing is
+It is
-conceptually important, so later I sketch a diagram to show where the
+important to understand the hierarchical structure, so I sketch a diagram to
-following prior distributions are in the model.
+show how the codes of setting up the prior distributions associate with
+the model structure.

 ```
 p.prior  <- BuildPrior(
     dists = rep("tnorm2", npar),